fideloper/Vaprobash/readme.md

 This will install Screen on the Vagrant machine.

+### MailCatcher

+This will install mailcatcher and set the php.ini path to catchmail.

 ## The Vagrantfile

 The vagrant file does two things you should take note of: